JMencius/Arrow/README.md

 | COGUK | Reanalysis of COGUK SARS-CoV-2 data |
 | Others | Downsamping evaluation, Close Guppy version similarity, SRA fast5 data simplex and duplex |

+For each folder, a detailed `README.md` is provided.

 # Programming language and software
 ## OS requirement